Tesia Schray will be immediately eligible for the 2018 season

 Long accepted the head position at Marshall following one year as the interim head coach during the 2008 season.
 Prior to MU, Long worked at Rider University, where he served as head coach from 2003-2008.
 Long left Rider as the Broncs’ winningest coach with a 37-48-12 record in five years.
 The Springfield, Va., native was hired as Rider’s third coach in the women’s soccer program history in March 2003.

 Long led the Broncs to record-setting victories in his first two seasons, 2003 (11) and 2004 (12).
 After a 12-win season in 2004, the Broncs qualified for the Metro Atlantic Athletic Conference (MAAC) playoffs.
 In that same season, he led Rider to the MAAC Championship Game, and in 2005, earned a first-round victory in the MAAC Championship tournament.

 The 2003 season was the first winning season for Rider, a season in which the Broncs won two tournaments.
 Rider was ranked 27th in the nation among scoring offenses, with a win-loss record ranking among the top-third in the nation.

 Prior to Rider, he served as the assistant women’s soccer coach at North Carolina State University from 2001-2003.
 While with NC State, Long taught physical education and he participated in the 2002 NCAA College Cup YES Clinic.

 From 1998-2001, Long served as evaluator and education reference for over 30 coaches as director of travel coaches for the Lynchburg United Soccer Club.

-Long will continue as an Olympic Development Program (ODP) Region I Senior Staff member where he coaches and trains teams to compete at the national level.
+Long is an Olympic Development Program (ODP) Region I Senior Staff member where he coaches and trains teams to compete at the national level.
 Additional duties as senior staff member include selecting the regional team, training, coaching in competitions and promoting players to the national level in the Under-14 age group.

 From 1993 until 1998, he served as district and state head coach in Virginia, selecting teams, scheduling games and practices, attending and assisting with the Regional Selection Camp.

-Long has been part of the National Soccer Coaches Association of America (NSCAA) since 1998, United States Soccer Federation (USSF) since 1994, and the American Association of University Professors (AAUP) since 2003.
+Long has been part of the NSCAA since 1998, United States Soccer Federation (USSF) since 1994, and the American Association of University Professors (AAUP) since 2003.